This Fall while throwing together some of your favorite pumpkin pie recipes, or making plans for pumpkin carving, here’s some food for thought….

 Team up with your veterinarian to know how much would be good for your pet, and if it’s beneficial with any condition your pet may currently have.
 Remember, a good balanced diet is key to good health.
 Too much of anything is never good.
 And NEVER give leftover Halloween pumpkin that was left out, as it may contain mold and or bacteria.
 Always give fresh cooked pumpkin or canned organic (with no sugar, spice, or additives) Canned is always easier with less mess, but not canned pumpkin pie filling as it may have added sweeteners.

-Pumpkin also adds zinc leading to a healthier skin and coat.
-And potassium which is said to be good for electrolytes, muscular contraction, and overall muscular function.
+Pumpkin adds zinc for a healthier skin and coat, as well as potassium which is said to be good for electrolytes, muscular contraction, and overall muscular function.
+Great for maintaining good health.

 A super food indeed!